carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 >
 > First, I look at the data model and the domain — how the entities relate, whether the structure is complex or
 > more aggregate-based.
+>
 > Then I consider the access patterns — is the system read-heavy or write-heavy, do we query mostly by ID,
 > or do we need filters, reports, and joins?
+>
 > I also check the non-functional requirements — data volume, expected latency, availability, and the level of
 > consistency the business needs.
 >
-> For high scale, I focus on a few pillars:
+> For high scale, I focus on a few pillars:<br>
-> a data model aligned to the use cases,
+> - a data model aligned to the use cases,
-> well-planned indexing and partitioning,
+> - well-planned indexing and partitioning,
-> and replication plus caching (like Redis) to offload the database during traffic spikes.
+> - and replication plus caching (like Redis) to offload the database during traffic spikes.
 >
 > The idea is that scalability comes from the model + access patterns + infrastructure — not just from picking SQL or NoSQL.
 >
-> When would I choose SQL?
+> When would I choose SQL?<br>
 > SQL is my choice when I need strong consistency, ACID transactions, and the domain has rich relationships
 > and complex rules — things like financial flows, orders, limits, or anything that depends heavily on integrity and joins.
 >
 > In short: when the business needs highly consistent, well-related data, SQL is usually the right fit.
 >
-> When would I choose NoSQL?
+> When would I choose NoSQL?<br>
 > I’d pick NoSQL when I’m dealing with massive data volume and need easier horizontal scaling.
 > It fits well when the model is aggregate/document-oriented, when I need flexible schema evolution,
 > and when the system can tolerate eventual consistency in exchange for low latency and high availability.